 The ISO shall not procure Unforced Capacity from previously qualified Installed Capacity Suppliers that withheld their Unforced Capacity.
-An Installed Capacity Supplier shall be deemed to not have withheld Unforced Capacity if it offered such Unforced Capacity into the first phase of a Deficiency Procurement Auction and was thereby prevented from offering that Unforced Capacity into the second phase of the same auction.
 The ISO will not pay an Installed Capacity Supplier more than the applicable deficiency charge per MW of Unforced Capacity, or the applicable locational price cap per MW of Unforced Capacity, which ever is less, pro-rated to reflect the portion of the Capability Period for which the Installed Capacity Supplier provides Unforced Capacity.
-Any remaining moneys collected by the ISO pursuant to Section 5.14.1 of the ISO Services Tariff will be applied in accordance with Section 5.14 of the ISO Services Tariff.
+Any remaining moneys collected by the ISO pursuant to Section 5.14.1 of the ISO Services Tariff.